Supported SQL Server Features

 Service broker, with limitations.
 Cannot access a queue from a natively compiled stored procedure.
 Cannot access a queue in a remote database in a transaction that accesses memory-optimized tables.

 Failover Clustering: As part of the SQL Server AlwaysOn offering, AlwaysOn Failover Cluster Instances leverages Windows Server Failover Clustering (WSFC) functionality to provide local high availability through redundancy at the server-instance level—a failover cluster instance (FCI).
 For more information, see AlwaysOn Failover Cluster Instances (SQL Server).

 Integration with AlwaysOn: SQL Server provides several options for creating high availability for a server or database, including AlwaysOn.
 For more information, see High Availability Solutions (SQL Server).
-Memory-optimized tables cannot be queried on a readable secondary.

 Log shipping: SQL Server Log shipping allows you to automatically send transaction log backups from a primary database on a primary server instance to one or more secondary databases on separate secondary server instances.
 For more information, see About Log Shipping (SQL Server).